Transfer Pricing in Colombia

 Principle of full competition

-Also known as the “Arm’s Length” principle, it is based on the fact that prices agreed between related parties must be in accordance with market value, that is, they must be consistent with what independent parties would have agreed.
+Also known as the “Arm’s Length” principle, it is based on the fact that prices agreed between related parties must be under the market value, that is, they must be consistent with what independent parties would have agreed.

 This principle is regulated in article 260-2 of the Tax Statute, which defines it as the principle that a transaction between related parties complies with the conditions that would have been used in comparable transactions with or between independent parties.